-2013/14 £000 2014/15 £000 1,499 Balance at 1 April 1,486 40 Upward revaluation of assets 0 (28) Downward revaluation of assets and impairment losses not charged to the Surplus / Deficit on the Provision of Services 0 12 Surplus or deficit on revaluation of non-current assets not posted to the Surplus or Deficit on Provision of Services 0 (25) Difference between fair value depreciation and historical cost depreciation (33) 0 Accumulated gains on assets sold or scrapped 0 0 Asset disposed of 2013/14, balance still on reserve (27) (25) Amount written off to the Capital Adjustment Account (60) 1,486 Balance at 31 March 1,426
+2014/15 £000 2015/16 £000 1,486 Balance at 1 April 1,426 0 Upward revaluation of assets 22 0 Surplus or deficit on revaluation of non-current assets not posted to the Surplus or Deficit on Provision of Services 22 (33) Difference between fair value depreciation and historical cost depreciation (15) (27) Asset disposed of 2014/15, balance still on reserve (7) (60) Amount written off to the Capital Adjustment Account (22) 1,426 Balance at 31 March 1,426 the acquisition, construction or enhancement of those assets under statutory provisions.
+The Account is debited with the cost of acquisition, construction or enhancement as depreciation, impairment losses and amortisations are charged to the Comprehensive Income and Expenditure Statement (with reconciling postings from the Revaluation Reserve to convert fair value figures to a historical cost basis).
+The Account is credited with the amounts set aside by the Authority as finance for the costs of acquisition, construction and enhancement.